psf/requests/README.rst

 See `the similar code, sans Requests <https://gist.github.com/973705>`_.

-Requests allows you to send *organic, grass-fed* HTTP/1.1 requests, very well.
+Requests allows you to send *organic, grass-fed* HTTP/1.1 requests, all day.
 Headers, cookies, json/form data, multipart files, and url parameters can all be provided with standard Python dictionaries.
 SSL certificates are automatically verified against a carefully crafted bundle of root certificates, included.